oscarbutler/restaurant/README.md

 There is one unsolved bug where due to the login template, after you go on the log in page the url will have 'login/' on it which can cause problems.
 This is a bug that I was unable to fix.

+- An unsolved bug is that in the validation some python was too long for the validation which caused it to not be perfectly validated.

 ### Mistakes